mianguyen/Emotional-Support-Conversation/README.md

 # Emotional-Support-Conversation
+### *Copyright © 2021 CoAI Group, Tsinghua University.
+All rights reserved.
+Data and codes are for academic research use only.*

 Data and codes for the ACL 2021 paper: [**Towards Emotional Support Dialog Systems**](https://arxiv.org/abs/2106.01144)

 If you use our codes or your research is related to our paper, please kindly cite our paper: